Timinator2000/Algorithm_X/06 - your turn/01 - mrs knuth part II.md

     def __init__(self, teacher_availability, students):

-        # In this example, the requirements are still hard-coded for the sample test case.
+        # In this example, the requirements are still hard-coded for the example test case.

         requirements = [('student scheduled', 'Drew'),
                         ('student scheduled', 'Ella'),